Sally Mapstone: Leadership

-Mapstone was deputy chair of the University of Oxford Council and its General Purposes Committee.
-She served as a member and chair on a broad range of Oxford committees and boards.
-From 2011 to 2013, she chaired the group responsible for revising the university’s strategic plan 2013 to 2018.
+Mapstone was deputy chair of the University of Oxford Council and its General Purposes Committee, and served as a member and chair on a broad range of Oxford committees and boards.
+From 2011 to 2013, she chaired the group responsible for revising the university’s Strategic Plan 2013 to 2018.

 She took a strong interest in diversity issues at Oxford, and launched the university’s mentoring scheme for senior women, Ad Feminam, in 2012.
 In 2016, she was the organiser of a major series of lectures by 'Women of Achievement'.

-Mapstone served as the only British representative on the steering group for the pro-vice rectors for teaching and learning of the League of European Research Universities (LERU).
-She was lead author on an advice paper Online Learning at Research-Intensive Universities published by LERU in 2014.
+She also served as the only British representative on the steering group for the pro-vice rectors for teaching and learning of the League of European Research Universities (LERU), and was lead author on an advice paper, Online Learning at Research-Intensive Universities, published by LERU in 2014.

-Since taking office at St Andrews, Mapstone has led on developing a new strategic plan for 2018-2023, which launched in the autumn of 2018.
-She has taken forward the university’s plans for the acquisition of the Madras College site on South Street.
-She has overseen a review of the university’s processes for promotion, has launched a new university nursery, and has sponsored and launched a new mentoring scheme for senior academic women, the Elizabeth Garrett mentoring programme.
+Mapstone has taken forward the university’s plans for the acquisition of the Madras College site, a former high school site on South Street in St Andrews, overseen a review of the university’s processes for promotion, launched a new university nursery, and sponsored and launched a new mentoring scheme for senior academic women, the Elizabeth Garrett Mentoring Programme.
 She also led the university through its response to the COVID-19 pandemic.

-Mapstone was elected vice-convener of Universities Scotland (US) in 2020 for a two-year term, following which she was elected convener for a two-year term that commenced in August 2022.
-She is also chair of Universities Scotland’s Admissions Policy Group.

-She is a member of the board of Universities UK (UUK), a member of the Advisory Board of the Higher Education Policy Institute, chair of the international advisory board of the University of Helsinki, and a trustee of the Europaeum.